 Teacher recruitment targets are being missed year on year, and we are currently seeing teachers fleeing the profession at alarming rates; approximately half of teachers have only been in the profession for 10 years.
-It is clear that we are on a hiding to nothing if we don’t innovate and invest in the next generation of CPD to support teachers now so that they can be the best that they can be, achieving even better levels of expertise and mastery in the profession.
+It is clear that we are on a hiding to nothing if we don’t innovate and invest in the next generation of teacher CPD now so that they can be the best that they can be, achieving even better levels of expertise and mastery in the profession.

-We need to invest in innovative CPD that supports those working in schools, so that they want to stay, enjoy it, and find it intellectually stimulating.
+We need to invest in innovative and good teacher CPD that supports those working in schools, so that they want to stay, enjoy it, and find it intellectually stimulating.
 Andreas Schleicher, director for education and skills at the OECD, recently suggested this was one reason why Finland has such a high-achieving education system.

 In order for schools to provide efficient, appropriate and focused personalised training for its teachers, they have to first see what is happening in their classroom; how do their teachers interact with their students and nurture them.
 By its very nature the teaching environment is a very complex one with numerous variables and nuances to be taken account of.
 It therefore seems quite ridiculous that, in most schools, the way teachers are observed for CPD purposes is by positioning a colleague or consultant at the back of the classroom to observe, resulting in a very unnatural example of their normal teaching.
 The teacher possibly feels they are “performing” and not teaching (the Hawthorne Effect).
 Moreover, the students may react differently and the observer at the back rarely sees the body language and expression on the faces of all students.

 “We are on a hiding to nothing if we don’t innovate and invest in the next generation of teacher CPD.”